draeger-lab/refinegems/docs/source/development.rst

 - You can enable debug logging by replacing ``level=logging.INFO``  with ``level=logging.DEBUG``.
 - If you want your print message to show in the log file, replace the ```print()`` statement by ``logging.info()``.
 - For debugging of pandas warnings or issues ``pd.options.mode.chained_assignment = None`` needs to be commented out.
-- | Additionally, some modules contain comment blocks of the following format:
+- | Additionally, some modules contain comment blocks inf the format shown below.
+  | By enabling the code lines between the dotted lines, a debugging-mode is run, which e.g. subsets the data to shorten the runtime to make debugging faster.

 .. code-block:: python
     :class: copyable